payneandrew/payneandrew.github.io/index.md

 # Internships

 ## Software Engineering Intern at _Raytheon_
 As a Software Engineering Intern at Raytheon, I worked to create a mission management system to connect and communicate with a series of autonomous vehicles in multiple domains (air, sea, land).
 I developed code for an autonomous goal and visualization engine that plans and executes paths for UAV’s.
-This engine takes in inputs from the system operator about the mission plan and outputs a path that avoids threats, weather, and other vehicles traffic in the airspace.
+This engine takes in inputs from the system operator about the mission plan and outputs a path that avoids threats, weather, and other vehicle traffic in the airspace.
 ![RAYTHEON](https://payneandrew.github.io/images/raytheon_intern.jpg)
 <br><br>